 To give the children a wider understanding of the Rule of Law, we welcome visits from our local PCSOs who have delighted the children with their approachable manner and friendly introduction to the Police Force.

 By providing a safe and supportive environment, pupils feel confident to express their own individuality and to make their own choices.
-These may be simple choices such as extracurricular activities or choices that lead to more responsibilities such as class council representative or House Captain.
-Through our school THRIVE values and PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
+These may be simple choices such as extracurricular activities or choices that lead to more responsibilities such as class council representative.
+Through our PSHE program, children are taught about personal responsibility, choices, ambition and aspiration.
 They are encouraged to take opportunities to follow their interests in art, music, sport etc. The children develop an understanding of how to make their choices safely for example through our online safety and PSHE lessons.

 The children are encouraged to develop empathy and understanding of other's points of view.
 Staff model good relationships and help children to overcome disagreements by modelling problem solving.
 They praise positive behaviour and challenge disrespectful behaviour.
 Our children are encouraged to have good manners, saying “please” and “thank you.”
 They are helpful and thoughtful and enjoy opportunities to make friends and build new relationships such as welcoming and supporting new arrivals to our school.